[Editor’s note June 2022 – we’ve updated the hyperlinks in this article to the new event resources for Mendeley Advisors]

 Promote your event

-Fist, be sure to register your event.
+Fist, be sure to register your event on our special Advisor’s event platform.
 Include all the details that will prepare your audience like what to bring, helpful resources, and what to expect to learn.
-Also consider including a link to an attendee signup form (using platforms like Microsoft Forms or EventBrite).
-This allows you to collect contact information you can then use to send event reminders, a post-event thank you message, and build your contact list for future events.
+Also consider including a link to an attendee signup form (using resources like Microsoft Forms or EventBrite).
+This allows you to learn more about your attendees’ interests before the event.
+You can also collect contact details to build your outreach list for future events.
+The event platform does a lot of work for you – sending automatic reminders and generating personalized certificates of attendance for registered participants.

 Request merchandise.
-In the event registration form you can request free Mendeley give-aways to offer your attendees (please allow 4 weeks’ notice).
-If your event is virtual, or a hybrid (virtual and in-person), you can request merchandise for all participants, or only those you’ll see in-person.
+After your event is approved you can request free Mendeley giveaways to offer your attendees (please allow 4 weeks’ notice).
+If your event is virtual, or a hybrid (virtual and in-person), you can request merchandise for all participants or only those you’ll see in-person.
 (Note that a few countries’ import regulations limit what you can receive without paying an import tax.
 We’ll contact you in advance if we know this about your location).

 Promote your event on social media by sharing the unique link provided in your event confirmation email.